Giving Themselves the Greenlight: Inside the AI Film Festival

 Viewing coming soon

-For now, Dammron plans to continue with the hybrid approach, but he's keeping an open mind about possibly producing fully in AI in the future.
+When I spoke to Dammron, he shared that he plans to continue with the hybrid approach, but he's keeping an open mind about possibly producing fully in AI in the future.
 What excites him most is accessibility—the fact that special effects, once requiring massive budgets and specialized crews, are now within reach for independent filmmakers like himself.
 It's a democratization that aligns perfectly with his experimental spirit.

 Behind The Sleigh